kevinchtsang/cordova-plugin-spf/README.md

 ```

 Before updating this plugin publicly please make sure to remove the SPF libraries or make sure you have the permission to distribute those files.

+## Prototype App
+The index.html and index.js contains a prototype app that tests the plugin functions.